 There is a lightness, brightness and magic that seems ready to be explode out of the industrially painted sheet aluminum I employ in my art jewelry.
 I have to be ever ready, to deviate from my sketch or intended direction, that is (was) my original idea.
 Often, the deviation is so much stronger, better, funnier or more meaningful that my original brain chosen conclusion/direction.
-That does not mean, I am forever a deviant (well I might be), but I always want to be ready to see another more exciting pathway to travel.
+That does not mean, I am forever a second guesser, but I always want to be ready to see another more exciting pathway to travel.
 Staying loose, free and open to new and better possibilities the only pathway to travel.

 I am influenced by such visual artists as Alexander Calder, Miro, Magritte, David Smith, Dali, the architects Antoni Gaudi and Frank Lloyd Wright along with musicians Miles Davis, Duke Ellington and Steely Dan, but I not sure you can see any overt references to these influential artists, architects or musicians in any my art jewelry!
 But, each in their own way influence and guide the imagery in my work.